pietrobiondi/Crazy-Tachymeter/README.md

 ### How to setup the exploit on Kali Linux
 On Kali Linux, copy the:

+  */exploit/remote/crazytachymeter_remote.rb* --> to --> */usr/share/metasploit-framework/modules/auxiliary/spoof/replay/*

-  */exploit/crazytachymeter.rb* --> to --> */usr/share/metasploit-framework/modules/auxiliary/spoof/replay/*
+  OR (if you've already got a session and you don't need a vulnerable server) */exploit/crazytachymeter.rb* --> to --> */usr/share/metasploit-framework/modules/post/hardware/automotive/*

   Then copy the